Recycling, Waste Reduction and Sustainability

 Fact SheetGeneral Recycling Questions

 Do you have questions regarding which household items can be recycled?
 The City works in partnership with Dakota Valley Recycling to help residents get all their recycling questions answered.
-Contact them for more information via their website or by phone at 952-895-4559.
+Contact them for more information via their website, by visiting the Recycling Guide web page or by phone at 952-895-4559.

 Licensed waste haulers provide recycling and compost collection on the same day as your trash collection.
 Haulers deliver bins to new customers.

 Did you know that in 2019, area residents brought in 28,900 pounds of pumpkins that would have otherwise been brought to the landfill and turned it into a rich soil amendment?
 Each year, the City partners with Dakota Valley Recycling to offer free pumpkin recycling.
-The weekend following Halloween, residents are welcome to bring used pumpkins to the Lakeville Police Department – remember to remove your before dropping them off.
+The weekend following Halloween, residents are welcome to bring used pumpkins to the Lakeville Police Department.

 Holiday Light Recycling

 In 2019, area residents recycled 3,233 pounds of holiday lights using the City of Lakeville’s lights recycling drop-off locations.
 Every year, the City runs this free collection service from mid-November to the end of January to recycle lights that would otherwise go in the trash.
-Drop boxes are located at City Hall and all three Lakeville Liquors locations.
-The City will announce further details on collection dates on this website each year.
+Drop boxes are located at City Hall and all four Lakeville Liquors locations.